sumanthdonthula/Tasle/README.md

-# Car and Line Detection in Videos
+# Tasle, Car and Line Detection in Videos

 ## Required Dependencies